 Neither basil is “better” than the other, it just comes down to your personal taste and what you’re looking to use basil for.
 If you want to use basil in pesto or Italian dishes, sweet basil is likely going to be the right choice.

 If you are looking to take advantage of its health benefits, holy basil might be more up your alley.

 Holy Basil, or Tulsi, has a more bitter-type scent than sweet basil does, making it great for use in an herbal tea with some lemon and mint.

 Should You Use Holy Basil or Regular Basil?

 Both holy basil and sweet basil have plenty of uses.
-Holy basil is a powerful medicinal plant that’s been used for centuries in Asia and throughout the world.
-Sweet basil is more commonly used in the kitchen, but both varieties will serve you well in the garden as basil is a great companion plant.
+Sweet basil is more commonly used in the kitchen, but both varieties will do well in the garden as basil is a great companion plant.
 The strong scent of basil is great for repelling pests that harm other plants, and it’s beautiful flowers can attract beneficial insects to your garden as well.

-Both varieties are easy to grow and maintain, so if you have extra space I would highly recommend growing your own!
+Both varieties are easy to grow and maintain, so if you have extra space I would definitely recommend growing your own next season!